Jeff Luhnow: Houston Astros

 The Houston Astros announced Luhnow's hiring as the team's general manager on December 8, 2011, replacing Ed Wade.
 In making the announcement, team president George Postolos cited Luhnow's past successes in player development and scouting with the Cardinals organization.
 He also expressed hope that "[Luhnow's] bicultural background [would] be an asset in recruiting players from Latin America and developing the Hispanic market for Los Astros."
 Luhnow "was so devoted to efficiency that he engaged consultants from McKinsey to audit the organization (and, inevitably, to disrupt the org chart) every year".

 After Luhnow's first season, he opted to fire Astros' manager Brad Mills, replacing him with Bo Porter after the 2012 season.
-Porter was forced to keep most of Mills' coaching staff, with third base coach Dave Trembley and hitting coach John Mallee serving as Porter's only additions to the staff for the 2013 season.
+Porter was forced to keep most of Mills' coaching staff, with third base coach Dave Trembley and hitting coach John Mallee as Porter's only additions to the staff for the 2013 season.
 Luhnow and Porter had a falling out during the 2014 season, leading Luhnow to fire Porter.
 He chose A. J. Hinch as Porter's successor, and allowed Hinch to choose his coaching staff, with the exception of Brent Strom, the pitching coach, whom the team chose to retain.
 Luhnow received a contract extension at an undisclosed time in 2014.

 News of an investigation into potential Cardinals front office personnel hacking into the Astros' baseball operations databases seeking information on player development, evaluation, and compensation broke on June 16, 2015.
-According to the Los Angeles Times, "MLB issued a statement saying it has cooperated with the investigation but would take no action until 'the investigative process has been completed by federal law enforcement officials.'"
+According to the Los Angeles Times: "MLB issued a statement saying it has cooperated with the investigation but would take no action until 'the investigative process has been completed by federal law enforcement officials.'"